Random Vector Functional Link Networks for Function Approximation on Manifolds: Introduction

 It has been shown that any compactly supported continuous function can be approximated with any given precision by a single layer neural network with a suitably chosen number of nodes \citep{barron1993universal}, and harmonic analysis techniques have been used to study stability of such approximations \citep{candes1999harmonic}.
 Other recent results that take a different approach directly analyze the capacity of neural networks from a combinatorial point of view \citep{vershynin2020memory,baldi2019capacity}.

 While these results ensure existence of a neural network approximating a function, practical applications require construction of such an approximation.
 The parameters of the neural network can be chosen using optimization techniques to minimize the difference between the network and the function \(f\colon\mathbb{R}^N\rightarrow\mathbb{R}\) it is intended to model.
 In practice, the function \(f\) is usually not known, and we only have access to a set \(\{(x_k,f(x_k))\}_{k=1}^m\) of values of the function at finitely many points sampled from its domain, called a \emph{training set}.
-The approximation error can be measured by comparing the training data to the corresponding network outputs when evaluated on the same set of points, and the parameters of the neural network \(f_n\) can be \emph{learned} by minimizing a given loss function \(\mathcal{L}(x_1,\ldots,x_k)\); a typical loss function is the sum-of-squares error
+The approximation error can be measured by comparing the training data to the corresponding network outputs when evaluated on the same set of points, and the parameters of the neural network \(f_n\) can be \emph{learned} by minimizing a given loss function \(\mathcal{L}(x_1,\ldots,x_m)\); a typical loss function is the sum-of-squares error

-The SLFN which approximates \(f\) is then determined using an optimization algorithm, such as back-propogation, to find the network parameters which minimize \(\mathcal{L}(x_1,\ldots,x_k)\).
-It is known that there exist weights and biases which make the loss function vanish when the number of nodes \(n\) is at most \(m\), provided the activation function is bounded, nonlinear, and has at least one finite limit at either \(\pm\infty\)~\citep{huang1998upper}.
+The SLFN which approximates \(f\) is then determined using an optimization algorithm, such as back-propagation, to find the network parameters which minimize \(\mathcal{L}(x_1,\ldots,x_m)\).
+It is known that there exist weights and biases which make the loss function vanish when the number of nodes \(n\) is at least \(m\), provided the activation function is bounded, nonlinear, and has at least one finite limit at either \(\pm\infty\)~\citep{huang1998upper}.

 Unfortunately, optimizing the parameters in SLFNs can be difficult.
-For instance, any non-linearity in the activation function can cause back-propogation to be very time consuming or get caught in local minima of the loss function~\citep{Suganthan2018LetterON}.
+For instance, any non-linearity in the activation function can cause back-propagation to be very time consuming or get caught in local minima of the loss function~\citep{Suganthan2018LetterON}.
 Moreover, deep neural networks can require massive amounts of training data, and so are typically unreliable for applications with very limited data availability, such as agriculture, healthcare, and ecology~\citep{olson2018modern}.